 Also, Check out other Kingman Turquoise Cabochons to see what we currently have available.

 Above and to the left is a large rectangular Royston Turquoise Cabochon in blue with tan, golden and chocolate brown matrix.
 It also has beautiful water webbing and shades of green coloration on one side of the stone.
 This stone would make a great Bracelet, Buckle or Pendant.
-It weighs 53 carats and measures 1 3/8 inches long X 1 inch wide and can be seen on its presentation page for additional information and possible purchase.
+It weighs 53 carats and measures 1 3/8 inches long X 1 inch wide.

 Above and to the right is a nice collection of Royston Turquoise Cabochons showing a good range of the higher grade of Royston Turquoise.
 Each of the cabochons in this Royston Turquoise Cabochon Lot is unique with natural color and features light brown matrix.
-If you would like to view more information on this group and/or passably purchase them, go to their presentation page by follow the link in this paragraph.
-If they are sold, check out this page for other Royston Turquoise Cabochons.
+Check out this page for other Royston Turquoise Cabochons.

 Above and to the right is a truly rare gemstone, an Authentic Lander Blue Turquoise Cabochon!
 This is a six carat A grade cabochon of natural Lander Blue Turquoise from Nevada.
 Lander Blue Turquoise is the most valuable Turquoise in the world.
 This ULTRA RARE, top gem grade American Turquoise cabochon was bought in the 1970s from one of the original mine owners Marvin Syme.
 This natural Lander Blue Turquoise cab is a deep blue color and features fine, tight black spider web matrix, and the tell-tale golden brown matrix associated with genuine Lander Blue Turquoise.
 These stones have been lightly backed for easy of setting.
 The Lander Blue turquoise mine in Lander County, Nevada was first claimed in 1973, after it was sold to the owners by the discoverer Rita Hapgood, and produced some of the most beautiful spider-webbed turquoise ever discovered.
 Today it is considered the rarest and the most valuable turquoise known.
-Lander Blue was a very rich pocket discovery and has been referred to as a hat mine, a term used to describe small floats of turquoise because they could be covered with a hat.
+Lander Blue was a very rich pocket discovery and has been referred to as a “hat mine,” a term used to describe small floats of turquoise because they could be “covered with a hat.”
 Less than 110 pounds (roughly 2 buckets) of this beautiful spider-web Turquoise was ever mined.
-This stone was cut by the miner in the 1970's and at that time they did not believe in filling the natural divots in the stones. - See more information on this Lander Blue Cabochon here.
+This stone was cut by the miner in the 1970's and at that time they did not believe in filling the natural divots in the stones.

 Above and to the left is a Spiderwebbed Damele Turquoise Cabochon.
 This Damale or Damele Turquoise Cabochon contains: 29 cts of yellow American Turquoise from Nevada, USA.
 This type of Damele or Damale is hard to find.
 Most of what is called Damele or Damale Turquoise is actually variscite, this cabochon is Turquoise, not variscite. - See more information on this rare Damele gemstone.